Habilitation Intervention is a specialized service available to children with developmental disabilities who display challenging behaviors.

-The services are provided by professionals certified by the Idaho Department of Health and Welfare, and trained in Intensive Behavior Intervention.
+The services are provided by professionals certified by the Idaho Department of Health and Welfare, and trained in Habilitation Intervention.
 Each Professional Service Provider has at least one thousand hours of experience working with children with developmental disabilities.

 Who to Contact?